 Oman is a great country to visit.
 It’s safe and people are very friendly and helpful and open to foreign cultures.
-The country has a long history of trade and has for thousands of years been an important trading port and a meeting point of cultures.
-Nevertheless, tradition is still very important in Oman and it’s essential that foreigners behave accordingly and dress modestly; Omanis will appreciate it.
+The country has a long history of trade and for thousands of years has been an important trading port and a meeting point of cultures.
+Nevertheless, tradition is still very strong and important in Oman and it’s essential that foreigners behave accordingly and dress modestly; Omanis will appreciate it.

 The best time to visit is between November and March.
 From April to October it’s very (very!) hot and humid, so these months are best avoided.
 High season is in December and January, especially around Christmas and New Year.